 That may be because women investors, on average, tend to trade less frequently and invest in more age-based allocation of investments than their male counterparts.

-Because women, on average, live longer than men it's really important to understand how to manage money.
-Luckily women are investing nearly as much men: 58% of men say they own stocks vs. 52% of women.7
+As women tend to live longer than men it's really important that they understand how to manage money.
+According to a recent survey, women are investing more than men: 62% of women say they own stocks vs. 59% of men.5

 The bottom line

-Investing is for everyone and it can help you reach your financial goals.
+Investing is accessible for everyone and it can help you reach your financial goals.
 When investing, you don't have to have tons of money, trade a lot, or employ sophisticated strategies.
-Just doing the "boring" thing of determining an appropriate asset mix, owning well-diversified, professionally managed investments, avoiding the tendency to "tinker," and sticking with that asset mix over time may help you reach your goals.
+Just doing the "boring" thing of determining an appropriate asset mix, owning well-diversified and professionally managed investments, rebalancing your portfolio, avoiding the tendency to "tinker," and sticking with that asset mix over time may help you reach your goals.
 Whether that's through a managed account, a target date fund, or your own hand-picked mix of mutual funds, using this tried-and-true approach has the potential to lead to excellent results.